Why a US student evaluation case competition?

 Teams consist of 3-5 students who are undergraduate or graduate students enrolled in an accredited institution of higher education in the U.S. We welcome all students from all degree programs to participate, regardless of whether you are a member of AEA or whether you are in an evaluation degree program.

-Each team will have 1-2 coaches who will assist the team in preparing for the competition, but will not assist teams during the case competition itself.
+Each team will have 1-2 coaches who will assist the team in preparing for the competition but will not assist teams during the case competition itself.
 Coaches could be instructors or evaluation practitioners who can support you prior to the competition.
-We encourage all teams to have at least one coach, and particularly encourage students who are newer to evaluation to have an experienced evaluator to serve as your coach.
+We encourage all teams to have at least one coach and particularly encourage students who are newer to evaluation to have an experienced evaluator to serve as their coach.

 More information about eligibility, team composition, coaches, and substitutions can be found in the rules.